roydegeest/rakwireless-docs/docs/en-us/quick-start/rak612/interfacing-with-rak612.md

   caption="USB-SERIAL CH340 Driver Successfully Installed"
 />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: In case the driver is still not installed upon doing the previous steps, kindly download the driver manually through this [link](https://downloads.rakwireless.com/LoRa/RAK811/Tools/).
+In case the driver is still not installed upon doing the previous steps, kindly download the driver manually through this [link](https://downloads.rakwireless.com/LoRa/RAK811/Tools/).
 :::

-5. Let us now test if your RAK612 LPWAN Button can now communicate with the RAK Serial Port Tool.
+1. Let us now test if your RAK612 LPWAN Button can now communicate with the RAK Serial Port Tool.
 Connect with the RAK Serial Port Tool using the parameters listed below and click "**Open**".

     * **COM**: Choose the COMPort associated with the USB-SERIAL CH340 from the previous step.
 For this tutorial, the COM Port is COM4.
     * **Baud Rate**: **115200** bps